ammarnasr/NewsClient/readMe.md

 ### Notes about Solution:
--To run main.exe you need to setup your local MySQL DB and enter it's URI then re-compile the files.
+-To run main.exe you need to setup your local MySQL DB and enter it's URI then re-compile the files(A free hosting MySQL service is also possible).

--The command line App run continuesly ,Ckecking the Wiki news and updating the provided database in file db.go -The Created table have two columns: Title and href.
+-The command line App run continuesly ,Ckecking the Wiki news and updating the provided database in file db.go

+-The Created table have two columns: Title and href.